This page covers the history of the seniors competitions and provides information regarding format and regulations covering each event.

 Ken was forced to announce his retirement from the game in 2013 and consequently his sponsorship of the event.
 Bond Street Trophys of Hinckley have taken up the sponsorship of this trophy

 As a tribute and in memory of deceased members, the Memorial Trophy was introduced in 1998.
 Following the loss of a member, many families of the deceased would contact the club to donate a trophy, which of course eventually meant that there simply wasnt enough room in the calendar or indeed the trophy cabinet.
-By introducing the Memorial Trophy, the winners name and any active members who have passed away during the year are inscribed and entered in the club book of rememberance.
+By introducing the Memorial Trophy, the winners name and any active members who have passed away during the year are inscribed and entered in the club book of remembrance.

 The Senior Citizens challenge cup has become affectionately known as the "Tom Hobbs Cup".
 Past member Tom donated this cup in 1991 and the competition always attracts a good entry from senior club members.